-The indoor units must be equipped with adjustable non-bleed TXV for R-410A heat pump.

-The model of TXV can be changed according to the system capacity.
+It is recommended to equip indoor units with adjustable non-bleed TXV for R-410A heat pump.
+The model of TXV should be suitable for the system capacity and should be with internal check valves for heat pump, which can be verified to work properly by checking superheat in cooling.